CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

 - (If necessary) Download the Jenkins CLI tool from the Jenkins server using `./jenkins_cli_download.sh`
 - Run `./jenkins_install_plugins.sh` to install the required Jenkins plugins.
 The downloads can be flaky, so you may have to ctrl-C the script and re-run it, maybe even more than once.
 Eventually though it'll make it to the end.
+- Once all the plugins are installed, go to the update center (`jenkins_install_plugins.sh` will print out a link to it at the start of script execution), and check the box at the bottom which says that it will make Jenkins restart.
+This should then immediately cause Jenkins to begin restarting.
+The restart should not take long at all, just a few seconds.
 - Run `./jenkins_create_job.sh CodeSpyGlass_config.xml` to create the CodeSpyGlass pipeline job
 - Set up the global pipeline library by going to 'Manage Jenkins > Configure System > Global Pipeline Libraries' and configure it as follows: